Public Participation

 3

-Tips for participation in a public hearing:
+Tips for participating in a public hearing:

 Arrive early and, if in-person, sign the sign‐up sheet (if you wish to testify).